-- Friday, 21 June and Saturday, 21 December: Solstice – longest and shortest days of the year.
+- Sunday, 21 June and Monday, 21 December: Solstice – longest and shortest days of the year

-Belgium school holidays
+Belgian school holidays

 Festival holidays in Belgium

 Belgium’s cities burst alive with colourful festivals throughout the year, perfect to seen on a weekend holiday in Belgium.
 Belgium’s zany and colourful festivals celebrate everything from bears and beer to witches and giants – some dating hundreds of years old – alongside a good collection of film, music and theatre festivals.
-See Expatica’s list of top Belgian festivals.
+See our list of top Belgian festivals.

 Carnival in Belgium is an important part of cultural heritage and happens every year at Lent, mostly in smaller towns and villages in Wallonia.
 The most famous carnival is in Binche, not far from Charleroi.
 The Carnaval de Binche is several hundred years old and has been listed by UNESCO because of its cultural significance and longevity.
 There are strict rules for taking part: only men born in Binche can don the traditional Gilles costume.
 The costumes are wonderfully outrageous and carry strange, secret symbols.
 The festivities last three days (the best day is Shrove Tuesday), culminating in a parade where boys throw blood oranges into the crowd as gifts.